pmpavlov/google-xml-sitemap/readme.txt

 = 0.1.0 =
 Initial release

 = 0.1.1 =
 Set HTTP Headers.
 Some occasional errors when submitting to Google Webmaster Tools.

+== Upgrade Notice ==

+= 0.1.1 =
+Set HTTP Headers.
+Some occasional errors when submitting to Google Webmaster Tools.